 Good Side Down

-If you want the best results, face the good side of your material down.
-Circular saws tend to splinter the upside of the wood and produce a cleaner cut underneath.
+If you want the best finish possible, have the good side of your material facing down while cutting.
+Circular saws tend to splinter the upper side of the wood and leave a neater cut underneath.

 Use Masking Tape

-A great way to reduce splintering is to lay a strip of masking tape on the wood before marking your line.
-The tape prevents the blade from shearing the wood and gives you a neater finish.
+A great way to reduce splintering is to apply a strip of masking tape to the wood before you mark your cutting line.
+The tape will prevent the blade from shearing the wood and help you achieve a neater finish.

 Use the Fence

-When cutting long sheets of ply, use the short fence supplied with the saw.
-It helps you to keep a straight line and work faster.
+When cutting long sheets of plywood, use the short fence supplied with the saw.
+It will help you cut a straight line while working more quickly.

-A lower tooth count indicates that the blade is better at cutting wood and making rip cuts.
-If you want a general-purpose blade, go for something in the middle.
+A lower tooth count indicates that the blade is better for cutting softer wood and making rip cuts.
+If you want a general-purpose blade, look for a TPI somewhere in the middle.

-If you veer off the line, don’t try and swing the blade back towards the line while cutting as this will cause you to overcompensate and steer too far the other way.
-You will end up snaking along the cut.
+If the blade veers off the cutting line, don’t try to swing it back while sawing as you could overcompensate and steer too far the other way.
+This can end up doing far more damage.

 Stop the saw and start over.
-That way, you get a more accurate result and also maintain complete control of the saw.
+This way, you will achieve a more accurate cut and also maintain control of the saw.

 Set the Depth

 Only clamp the wood you want to keep, not the part you won’t use, which is also known as the off-cut.
 This will allow the off-cut to fall away as the blade reaches the end of its cut, rather than holding it in place, which is known to cause kickbacks.

 Use a Chalk Line

-If you are cutting sheet material or longer pieces, a chalk line gives you an instant super-accurate marker.
+If you are cutting sheet material or other longer pieces, a chalk line will provide a quick marker that is very accurate.

-- Never change a blade while the saw is plugged in.
+- Never change the blade while the saw is plugged in.
 Always disconnect it from the electrical outlet or remove its battery before trying to remove the blade.

-- Use an appropriate blade for the job to prevent kickback.
+- Use an appropriate blade for the material to prevent kickbacks.

 - Make sure the blade is sharp.
-A dull blade binds and causes kickback.
+A dull blade will bind and cause kickbacks.

-- Always make sure the blade is spinning at full speed before making contact with the material.
+- Always wait for the blade to spin at full speed before bringing it into contact with the material.

 - Wear safety goggles and an N95 face mask.

-- Wait for the blade to stop turning before removing it from the stock.
+- Wait for the blade to stop turning before removing it from the material.

-- Never touch the blade when the saw is powered up.
+- Never touch the blade when the saw is connected to its power source.

-- Don’t force the saw while cutting.
-This puts strain on the motor and could cause kickback.
+- Don’t force the saw to move faster when cutting.
+This places a strain on the motor and could cause a kickback.